Top 10 Best Places to Visit in Turkey for First-Time Tourists

 6. Kayseri

 Kayseri is located in the center of Turkey and is home to several Roman and Seljuk monuments, such as the Castle of Kayseri and the ancient city of Talas.
 The Kayseri Castle is surrounded by lively streets, always bustling with merchants, buyers, and tourists alike.
-Visitors can tour the castle while also getting a glimpse into the fascinating daily life of the locals.
+Another best place to visit in Turkey on a tour, visitors can tour the castle while also getting a glimpse into the fascinating daily life of the locals.

 This castle is surrounded by other historic sites and mosques and is constructed from natural volcanic stones.
 Kayseri Museum, located not far from the castle, is a great place to learn about the history of Kayseri.
 It exhibits not only a large number of cultural relics found in local archaeology but also several valuable historical materials and cuneiform stones from ancient imperial times, which are highly revered by both tourists and locals.